I-am-Erk/CDDA-Tilesets/doc/style/PenAndPaper/colors.md

 The pencil is a black "pen" with 50% transparency.
 Large overmap objects (starting from 2x2 tiles) should have a pencil border line.

 Objects on the map should be drawn with dark pens or pencils.
 White is reserved for extremely important marks like high objects and "stairs" between Z-levels.

+*Also used for highlighting autotravels and recently revealed roads so it is pretty common sometimes.*

 Bright "highlighters" are for manual player usage.